 The goal for this bathroom was if you are a guest in my house and in the need of the lavatory, you will walk in here and forget to pee.
 Wow, my contractor did one hell of a job.
 Seriously, you brought everything that was in my head to life.
 If you live in the Chicago area and are in need of an amazing contractor, give this guy a buzz…and no he’s not paying me to say this.
 He just did an amazing job for one of the toughest clients on the planet…me.

 I’m just gonna start from the ground up because that’s where this space all started.
 The flooring is from Clé Tile and this is their encaustic cement tile Cubicon.
 There were so many designs to choose from, and I mulled many choices, but ultimately I picked a bold graphic.
-It’s really difficult to stand out in One Room Challenge.
+It’s really difficult to stand out.
 So many talented bloggers and interior designers participate.
 I knew I had to step out of the expected to stand out.
 Wanting something that wasn’t necessarily on-trend, but rather just fly AF.

 The subway tile is from the Essentials Collection also by Clé Tile.
 Per their online suggestion, I went with a natural gray grout which I’m totally digging.
 Not too harsh, but still pops the tile.
-A piece of brass was used to cap off the subway on the wall, and then came the second layer…the eclectic and totally whack-a-doo awesome wallpaper by House of Hackney.
+A piece of brass was used to cap off the subway on the wall, and then came the second layer…the eclectic and totally whack-a-doo awesome wallpaper.
 This is where the transformation of ERMERGERD I CAN’T BELIEVE I LIVE HERE happened.

 The sconce backorder debacle was one of the happiest accidents to have ever happened.
 I never realized something could be so understated yet shazam at the same time?
 The foldover along with the brass?
 I mean, so good, am I right?
 My mom said she thinks it looks like a folded-up Pringle chip.
 Insert monkey covering its eyes emoji here.